matyalatte/doc_test/docs/README.md

 ## License

-All resources (except for fonts and images) are available under the MIT license.
+All resources (except for fonts) are available under the MIT license.
-The github icon in `docs/assets/images` is from the [official site](https://github.com/logos).